Politics of Solomon Islands: 2021 unrest

 In 2019, the central government under Prime Minister Manasseh Sogavare withdrew recognition of the Republic of China (Taiwan) and established relations with the mainland People's Republic of China.
 Malaita Province, however, continued to be supported by Taiwan and the United States, the latter sending US$25 million of aid to the island in 2020.
 The premier of Malaita Province, Daniel Suidani, also held an independence referendum in 2020 which the national government has dismissed as illegitimate.
 Rising unemployment and poverty, worsened by the border closure during the COVID-19 pandemic, have also been cited as a cause of the unrest.
 Chinese businesses were also accused of giving jobs to foreigners instead of locals.

 The protests were initially peaceful, but turned violent on 24 November 2021 after buildings adjoining the Solomon Islands Parliament Building were burnt down.
 Schools and businesses were closed down as police and government forces clashed with protesters.
 Violence escalated as Honiara's Chinatown was looted.
 Most of the protesters came from Malaita Province.

 Australia responded to the unrest by deploying Australian Federal Police and Australian Defence Force personnel following a request from the Sogavare government under the Australia–Solomon Islands Bilateral Security Treaty.
 Papua New Guinea, Fiji and New Zealand also sent peacekeepers.

 Since 2024

-In May 2024, Jeremiah Manel was elected as the Solomon Islands new prime minister to succeed Manasseh Sogavare.
+In May 2024, Jeremiah Manele was elected as the Solomon Islands new prime minister to succeed Manasseh Sogavare.